SophieDeBenedetto/blog/testing_liveview.md

 * Find the age group filter drop down menu and select an item from it
 * Assert that the re-rendered survey results chart has the correct data and markup

-This is the pattern you'll apply to testing live view features from here on out.
-Run the live view, target some interaction, test the rendered result.
+This is the pattern you'll always apply to testing live view features.
+Run the live view, simulate some interaction, validate the rendered result.
 This pattern should sound familiar--it neatly matches up to the three-step testing process we've been using so far:

 - Set up preconditions
 - Provide input